Rezalfowo/ssrt/README.md

 ## Installation requirements

-- Java 19 Open JDK
+- Java 17 Open JDK
 - Obeo Designer Community 11.9 found on [Sirius website](https://eclipse.dev/sirius/download.html).

 ## Installation guide

 Import the `semcomdt.swsecurity.ssrt` and `semcomdt.swsecurity.ssrt.design` project in Obeo Designer Community.
 In the `model` folder open the `ssrt.genmodel` file in and right-click on `Ssrt` and select `Generate All`.
 Doing so will create files in the src-gen folder and two projects: `semcomdt.swsecurity.ssrt.edit` and `semcomdt.swsecurity.ssrt.editor`.
+There might be errors shown in the `semcomdt.swsecurity.ssrt.edit` and `semcomdt.swsecurity.ssrt.editor`, you can go to Project > Clean to clean all projects.
 You can now click on the green arrow in the toolbar, select `Run Configurations...`, create a new `Eclipse Application` and run it.

 :warning: Make sure to import the `semcomdt.swsecurity.ssrt.design` or it might be compiled with an invalid Java version during runtime and cause issues.